EdwinWenink/perceptron/README.md

 # Writing a perceptron from scratch

-TODO:

-- Separate 2D plotting functionality from perceptron code
-- Separate data generation and put in its own module
+This small repo contains code for a perceptron binary classifier and visualizes the results.

+## Backlog

-- Perhaps add GIF functionality?
+- Perhaps add GIF functionality
 - Add non linearly separable data to showcase non-convergence